iLib-js/ilib-mono/README.md

 - clarified some jsdocs
     - Rule.match() should return a Result instance, an array of Result instances, or undefined if no match
+- added IntermediateRepresentation class to represent the results of parsing a file
 - Parser.parse() should now return the intermediate representation
+- Added support for logging provided by the lint tool so that plugins can use the linter's logging
+    - Uses a default null logger if none provided by the linter

 ### v1.4.0